junxit/us-congress-bills-116/metadata.md

 - 2019-10-30 — Placed on the House Calendar, Calendar No. 52.
 - 2019-10-30 — Reported by the Committee on Rules.
 H. Rept.
 116-266.
 - 2019-10-30 — Reported by the Committee on Rules.
 H. Rept.
 116-266.
+- 2019-10-31 — Considered as privileged matter. (consideration: CR H8683-8698)
+- 2019-10-31 — DEBATE - The House proceeded with one hour of debate on H. Res.
+660.
+- 2019-10-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-31 — On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 196 (Roll no. 604). (text: CR H8683)
+- 2019-10-31 — On ordering the previous question Agreed to by the Yeas and Nays: 231 - 196 (Roll no. 603). (consideration: CR H8697)
+- 2019-10-31 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 196 (Roll no. 604).(text: CR H8683)
+- 2019-10-31 — UNANIMOUS CONSENT REQUEST - Ms. Scanlon asked unanimous consent that Mr. Cole of Oklahoma be permitted to insert the text of the amendment he would have offered had the House rejected the previous question on H. Res.
+660, along with extraneous material, into the Record immediately prior to the vote on ordering the previous question on H. Res.
+660. Agreed to without objection.